trimination/FloatingClock/README.md

 # FloatingClock
-Java Floating clock to sit in the corner of the screen above all other programs.
+Java Floating clock to sit in the corner of the screen above all other programs to display the current system time.
-Will serve as my 2nd monitor clock although I'm yet to test it on a multi-screen system.

-FloatingClock is A simple utility application written in Java that displays the current system time in the top right of the screen.
+FloatingClock is a simple utility application written in Java that displays the current system time in the top right of the screen.
 It provides light customisation such as opacity, color and font size.
-Only tested on Windows.
-Not tested on multi-screen system.
+Only tested on Windows 8.1.

-Once compiled, run FloatingClock to launch.
-Alternatively, place all files in an executable jar and specify FloatingClock as the main class.
+Currently floats in the corner of primary screen on multi-screen system, I may add settings to provide screen selection in the future.

+# Usage
+Navigate to directory above package in terminal (e.g. If package is at c:\FloatingClock, navigate to C:\)

+Compile all source in package from outside of package:

+javac FloatingClock/*.java

+then run main class:
+java FloatingClock/FloatingClock

+Alternatively, compile all source and then package into runnable jar:

+javac FloatingClock/*.java
+jar cvfeP FloatingClock.jar FloatingClock.FloatingClock -C .
+FloatingClock/